 - 5.A.
 The institution's resource base supports its current educational programs and its plans for maintaining and strengthening their quality in the future. - 1.
 The institution has the fiscal and human resources and physical and technological infrastructure sufficient to support its operations wherever and however programs are delivered. - 2.
 The institution's resource allocation process ensures that its educational purposes are not adversely affected by elective resource allocations to other areas or disbursement of revenue to a superordinate entity. - 3.
 The goals incorporated into mission statements or elaborations of mission statements are realistic in light of the institution's organization, resources, and opportunities. - 4.
-The institution's staff in all areas are appropriately qualified and trained.

-- 5. The institution has a well-developed process in place for budgeting and for monitoring expense. - 5.B.
+The institution's staff in all areas are appropriately qualified and trained. - 5.
+The institution has a well-developed process in place for budgeting and for monitoring expense. - 5.B.
 The institution's governance and administrative structures promote effective leadership and support collaborative processes that enable the institution to fulfill its mission. - 1.
-The governing board is knowledgeable about the institution; it provides oversight of the institution's financial and academic policies and practices and meets its legal and fiduciary responsibilities. - 2.
-The institution has and employs policies and procedures to engage its internal constituencies-including its governing board, administration, faculty, staff, and students-in the institution's governance. - 3.
-Administration, faculty, staff, and students are involved in setting academic requirements, policy, and processes through effective structures for contribution and collaborative effort. - 5.C.
-The institution engages in systematic and integrated planning. - 1.
-The institution allocates its resources in alignment with its mission and priorities. - 2.
+The institution has and employs policies and procedures to engage its internal constituencies-including its governing board, administration, faculty, staff, and students-in the institution's governance. - 2.
+The governing board is knowledgeable about the institution; it provides oversight for the institution's financial and academic policies and practices and meets its legal and fiduciary responsibilities. - 3.
+The institution enables the involvement of its administration, faculty, staff, and students in setting academic requirements, policy, and processes through effective structures for contribution and collaborative effort. - 5.C.
+The institution engages in systematic and integrated planning.

+- 1. The institution allocates its resources in alignment with its mission and priorities. - 2.
 The institution links its processes for assessment of student learning, evaluation of operations, planning, and budgeting. - 3.
 The planning process encompasses the institution as a whole and considers the perspectives of internal and external constituent groups. - 4.
 The institution plans on the basis of a sound understanding of its current capacity.
 Institutional plans anticipate the possible impact of fluctuations in the institution's sources of revenue, such as enrollment, the economy, and state support. - 5.
 Institutional planning anticipates emerging factors, such as technology, demographic shifts, and globalization. - 5.D.
 The institution works systematically to improve its performance. - 1.
 The institution develops and documents evidence of performance in its operations. - 2.
 The institution learns from its operational experience and applies that learning to improve its institutional effectiveness, capabilities, and sustainability, overall and in its component parts.